 Now, because we’re the FMO and we already got a small override on his policies, we were able to pay on the higher end of that gross commission multiple, which is why it can be an advantage to partner with an FMO on this.

 Another thing to consider when you’re selling your book is Medicare Supplements in their 6th year.
 Lifetime comp is rare, because you can usually move your client in 6 years to make comp again (unless they have health issues, but we usually take that gamble).

-The buyer might take into account any 6th year supplements on your books.
-They know they won’t make renewals on those, and that might factor into your valuation.
+The buyer will take into account any 6th year supplements on your books.
+They know they won’t make renewals on those, and that will severely lower your valuation.

 Client Information on Paper vs. Digitized

 Something else to consider – and I know this’ll hit home for a lot of you – is having your book digitized.
-If your client information is still on paper – in filing cabinets – you aren’t going to get the highest valuation for your book.
+If your client information is still on paper – in filing cabinets – you may not get the highest valuation for your book.